charlieperrone/charlieperrone/README.md

 ### Hi, I'm Charlie Perrone 👋

 I'm a Web Developer with over 5 years of professional experience.
-I have created complex and highly interactive web applications using modern frameworks and tools like React, GraphQL, Typescript, Styled-Components and more.
+I have created highly interactive web applications using modern frameworks and tools like React, GraphQL, Typescript and more.
 I have designed and implemented frontend infrastructure solutions, focusing on customer experience, performance and scalability.
-I specialize in developing beautiful UI components and maintaining rich design systems.
-I particularly enjoying working with Designers and conducting UX research.
+I specialize in developing beautiful user interfaces and maintaining rich design systems.

-I'm available for hire on a freelance, part time or full time basis.

 You can reach me by email ay chperrone 'at' gmail 'dot' com